sahilabs/Riiid-Answer-Correctness/README.md

 </p>

 # AUC_Metric
- AUC is Area Under Curve here Curve is ROC **ROC(Receiver operating characteristic)**: ROC explaination in simple Steps.<br/>
+ AUC is Area Under ROC Curve.
+ **ROC(Receiver operating characteristic)**: ROC explaination in simple Steps.<br/>
  1)Basically it's Curve drawn from TruePositive(as Y_axis) and False Positive(as X-axis).<br/>
  2)first sort all of the prediction and map to the actual value and start drawing  like when 1 comes go one step Horizontal and 0 comes one step Vertical<br/>